Hound Dogs

 About the Treeing Walker Coonhound

-The Treeing Walker Coonhound is a very large hound dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Treeing Walker Coonhound is best matched with experienced owners.
+The Treeing Walker Coonhound is a large hound dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Treeing Walker Coonhound is best matched with experienced owners.
 Typically standing 20 to 27 inches tall at the shoulder and weighing 45 to 80 pounds, this breed has a life expectancy of 12 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Treeing Walker Coonhound brings a distinct combination of traits that sets it apart.
 The Treeing Walker Coonhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Treeing Walker Coonhound loves being close to its people and forms strong bonds with every member of the household.